‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

 ‘This game had everything’

-Eleven minutes into the second half and Kvaratskhelia found himself on the scoring sheet again as the Georgian forward found himself open in front of goal from a Hakimi pass and sent the ball flying into the net.
+Eleven minutes into the second half, Kvaratskhelia was on the scoring sheet again as the Georgian forward found himself open in front of goal from a Hakimi pass and sent the ball flying into the net.

-PSG’s lead was consolidated by Dembeled two minutes as he bamboozled two Bayern defenders to squeeze the ball between them and into Manuel Neuer’s goal.
+PSG’s lead was consolidated by Dembele two minutes later, as he bamboozled two Bayern defenders to squeeze the ball between them and into Manuel Neuer’s goal.

 Former Manchester United defender said the game was the perfect display of one-on-one football, with four wingers running the opposing defenders ragged at either end of the pitch.

-The visitors were able to pull two goals back, the first one from Dayot Upamecano off a freekick header in the 65th minute and Luis Diaz in the 68th as the Colombian balanced a perfect long-range pass from Kane to slot in from close range.
+The visitors were able to pull two goals back, the first one from Dayot Upamecano off a free-kick header in the 65th minute, and Luis Diaz in the 68th, as the Colombian balanced a perfect long-range pass from Kane to slot in from close range.

 While the last 25 minutes did not produce any more goals, both teams got close and enthralled those lucky enough to watch the action unfold in real time.